-The CORREL function is categorized under Statistical functions.
+The CORREL Function is categorized under Excel Statistical functions.
 It will calculate the correlation coefficient between two variables.

-As a financial analyst, the CORREL function is very useful when we want to find the correlation between two variables, i.e., the correlation between a particular stock and the market index.
+As a financial analyst, the CORREL function is very useful when we want to find the correlation between two variables, e.g., the correlation between a particular stock and a market index.

 The CORREL function uses the following arguments:

-- Array1 (required argument) – It is the set of independent variables.
+Array1 (required argument) – This is the set of independent variables.
 It is a cell range of values.

-- Array2 (required argument) – It is the set of dependent variables.
+Array2 (required argument) – This is the set of dependent variables.
 It is the second cell range of values.

 The equation for the correlation coefficient is: